 Automobiles, one of the most important inventions of all-time, allow people to inexpensively and effectively travel greater distances than previous generations ever believed possible.
 Truly, car travel has revolutionized the world, bringing far away cities and communities into realistic reach, joining friends, family, and business clients across great distances.
-We cannot say enough about how valuable the automobile is, but, unfortunately, one major side-effect of the ubiquity of drivers is the number of catastrophic and sometimes fatal auto accidents that occur every year, due to a number of factors, including: distracted driving, texting while driving, drunk driving, poor weather conditions, car malfunctions, and more.
+We cannot say enough about how valuable the automobile is, but, unfortunately, one major side-effect of the ubiquity of drivers is the number of catastrophic and sometimes fatal auto accidents that occur every year, due to a number of factors, including: distracted driving, texting while driving, drunk driving, poor weather conditions, unqualified Uber drivers, car malfunctions, and more.

 Fatal car accidents are one of the leading preventable causes of death in America, with 32,675 deaths in 2014 alone (2,262 fatal car crashes occurred in Florida in 2010).
 Based on latest-year statistics, America currently sits sixth on the list of nations with the most fatal car accidents per year (#1-5 are: China, India, Brazil, Indonesia, and Nigeria), but fortunately, fatal car crash numbers have been on the decline over the past several decades.

 As you can see from the graph above, fatal auto accidents rose sharply after their invention (the Ford Model T was released in 1908 and the auto industry skyrocketed subsequently) all the way through the 1960's, followed by a steady decline in more recent decades.
 It is wonderful to know that despite an ever-increasing number of vehicles and motorists on the road, that fatal crashes are still on the decline, due to factors like improved vehicle design, stronger and more lightweight vehicle materials, the introduction of the airbag in passenger cars (starting in the mid-1970's), stricter laws for motorists, and the invention of the seat belt (1959).